Guides: How to Use Wire

 The daily workflow explains the recommended command sequence.
 Each step feeds the next.
 Running them out of order wastes API calls or produces suboptimal results.
 The guide includes a weekly schedule and cost tracking per command.

 Wire's batch commands follow a fixed sequence: data, audit, deduplicate, news, refine, reword, enrich, crosslink, sanitize, build.
 The audit step is free (zero API calls).
-Content generation commands cost between $0.05 and $1.00 per page depending on the operation.
-A full weekly cycle for a 500-page site costs under $50, including news gathering, content enrichment, and a market intelligence report.
+Content generation commands use minimal AI tokens per operation, covered by your AI subscription.
+A full weekly cycle for a 500-page site uses far less than what a single freelance article would cost, including news gathering, content enrichment, and a market intelligence report.
+See pricing.

 Configuration